-From the number density measured in-situ in the rings (Figure 11) and the known ring volume, we calculate the entire ring dust mass contained in the small particles $(0.2 - 5 \mu m)$ .
-Taking the dimensions of the Amalthea and Thebe rings given in Table 4 and noting that the average density near the midplane is half that of the vertical extremes, the total mass in each of these two gossamer ring components is about 1 to $2 \times 10^6$ kg.
-For the Thebe ring extension we find a similar value of about $10^6$ kg of dust, assuming that this ring has the same vertical extension as the Thebe ring itself.
+From the number density measured in-situ in the rings (Fig. 11) and the known ring volume, we calculate the entire ring dust mass contained in the small particles (0.2-5 μ m).
+Taking the dimensions of the Amalthea and Thebe rings given in Table 4 and noting that the average density near the midplane is half that of the vertical extremes, the total mass in each of these two gossamer ring components is a few 106 kg.
+Note that here we have assumed a smooth dust distribution inward of the source moons.
+If we take into account that both the Amalthea (de Pater et al., 2008) and Thebe rings are confined to the regions just interior to their bounding satellites, the derived dust masses become somewhat lower (by a factor of 2-3).
+For the Thebe ring extension we find a similar value of about 106 kg of dust, assuming that this ring has the same vertical extension as the Thebe ring itself.
 The ring masses for the Thebe ring and Thebe ring extension derived from Galileo's two independent ring passages agree to within 15%.
 For the ring region between the outer edge of the Thebe ring extension and Io's orbit we assumed the same vertical extension as for the Thebe ring extension.
 Note, however, that there is no optical data available for this region and dynamical simulations show that the ring is likely further extended.
 Therefore, the derived ring mass of $\approx 5 \times 10^4$ kg is a lower limit.
 Furthermore, the two ring passages give results that differ by a factor of three as discussed in Section 3.4.
 This is probably due to the very asymmetric shape of the outermost ring (Hamilton and Krüger, 2008).
 We collect these numbers in Table 3.